ljwagerfield/scala-type-inference/README.md

 Type information will flow from parameters at the call-site to provide `L`.
 However, because the call-site only sees `L` in the *parameter list*  it will actually leave `A` as `Nothing`.
-This can be confusing since some type systems will be able to extract the types. *(Unfortunately I don't know the exact term for this behaviour.)*
+This can be confusing since some type systems will be able to extract the types. *(I don't know the exact term for this behaviour.)*

 The above example can be re-worked by ensuring the type we actually care about (type `A`) is visible in the parameter list, allowing it to be inferred at the call-site: